 It is beyond dispute that conventional water-resource development in SA, and in fact the whole planet, is becoming increasingly constrained with new dam sites being scarce and few worldwide being built.
 Reports say these large reservoirs cause up to 40% loss of biodiversity.

-Bermuda is an island roughly double the size of Hilton, the village where I live, situated about 1000km off the East Coast of the USA.
-Its annual rainfall is rather higher, 1400mm compared to our 1000 pa.
+Bermuda is an island situated about 1000km off the East Coast of the USA.
+Its annual rainfall is rather high; 1400mm per annum.

-But unlike South Africa Bermuda has no streams, rivers or dams.
-Every home must collects its water supply from the rain; they harvest and store it in underground reservoirs.
+But unlike our home in South Africa, Bermuda has no streams, rivers or dams.
+Every house must collect its own water supply from the rain; they harvest and store it in underground reservoirs.

 Yes let's do it; a reservoir in every garden.